hpe-dev-incubator/hpe-dev-portal/content/platform/data-services-cloud-console-api/home.md

 ### Any Questions on Data Services Cloud Console API?

-Please join [HPEDEV Slack Workspace](https://slack.hpedev.io/) and start a discussion in our #DSCC channel
+Please join [HPEDEV Slack Workspace](https://slack.hpedev.io/) and start a discussion in our #data-services-cloud-console channel